Velu Thampi Dalawa: Early life

-Velayudhan Thampi was born in a Nair family to Manakkara Kunju Mayatti Pillai and his wife Valliyamma Pillai Thankachi of Thalakkulam.
-He was born on 6 May 1765 in the village of Thalakkulam in Travancore which is in the present day district of Kanyakumari in Tamilnadu then a southern district of Travancore State.
-His full title was "Idaprabu Kulottunga Kathirkulathu Mulappada Arasarana Irayanda Thalakulathu Valiya Veettil Thampi Chempakaraman Velayudhan" being from the family that held the ownership of the province and the high title of Chempakaraman for their services to the modern state created by Maharajah Marthanda Varma.
+Velayudhan Thampi was born in a Nair family to Manakkara Kunju Mayatti Pillai and his wife Valiyamma Pillai Thankachi of Thalakkulam.
+He was born on 6 May 1765 in the village of Thalakkulam in Travancore which is in the southern district of Travancore State, Kerala (present day Kanyakumari district, Tamilnadu).
+His full title was "Valiya Veettil Thampi Chempakaraman Velayudhan" being from the family that held the ownership of the province and the high title of Chempakaraman for their services to the modern state created by Maharajah Marthanda Varma.

 Velu Thampi, was appointed a Kariakkar or Tahsildar at Mavelikkara during the initial years of the reign of Maharajah Dharmaraja Ramavarma.

 Rise to Dalawaship

 Bala Rama Varma was one of Travancore's least popular sovereigns whose reign was marked by unrest and various internal and external political problems.
 He became rajah at the age of sixteen and fell under the influence of the corrupt nobleman Jayanthan Sankaran Nampoothiri from the Zamorin of Calicut's kingdom.
-One of the first atrocities of his reign was the murder of Raja Kesavadas, the then Dewan of Travancore.
-Sankaran Nampoothiri was subsequently appointed Dewan or Prime Minister assisted by two other ministers.
+One of the first atrocities of his reign was the deposition, arrest and poisoning of Raja Kesavadas, the then Dewan of Travancore.
+Sankaran Nampoothiri was subsequently appointed Dewan (Prime Minister) assisted by two other ministers.
 The state treasury was soon empty due to corruption so it was decided to collect money by ordering the tahsildars (district officers) to pay large amounts of money which were determined without any reference to the revenue of the districts.
 Velu Thampi, the Tahasildar(Karyakar) of a southern district, was ordered to pay Rs.
 3000 to which he responded that he needed three days to pay.
 Velu Thampi returned to his district, gathered the people and an uprising ensued.
 People from all parts of Travancore united to surround the palace and demand the immediate dismissal and banishment of Jayanthan Sankaran Nampoothiri.
 They also demanded that his two ministers (Matthoo Tharakan, Sankaranarayanan Chetty) be brought to a public place then undergo flogging and have their ears cut off.
 The punishments were duly carried out and the two ministers were put in jail at Trivandrum.
 Velu Thampi was later appointed the Dalawa of Travancore.